inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-setup.md

 $ java -jar inspectit-ocelot-eum-{version}.jar
 ```

-By default, the server is starting with the port `8080`.
+By default, the server is starting on port `8080`.
 You can simply configure the port by using the Java property `-Dserver.port=[PORT]`:

 ```bash